 I was born a night owl, loving the quiet of the late evening hours, when all the chores are done, commitments completed, the house nicely buttoned up for the night, and I have time for myself.
 In my younger decades I could easily stay up until 12 midnight or 1 AM, and wake up at a reasonable hour, refreshed.
 In the last few years, a strange shift has occurred.
-Even if I got the needed number of hours of sleep, when I go to bed at midnight, or later, the next day I’m tired and lack my usual pep-a-de-do.
+Even if I get the recommended number of hours of sleep, when I go to bed at midnight or later, the next day I’m tired and lack my usual pep-a-de-do.
 I can no longer deny the change.

 Going to bed earlier changed my life.
 I never thought this would happen, but as a gerontologist, I know retiring earlier to feel more competent is a part of aging well; a fact I wanted to ignore.

 Drilling into the science, I find as we get older, we experience a shift in our various circadian rhythms.
-Our circadian rhythms works as our body’s twenty-four-hour internal clock.
+Our circadian rhythms works as our body’s 24-hour internal clock.
 Quietly, under the radar, they carry out key functions and processes.
 It is my circadian rhythm governing my sleep-wake cycle that downshifted when I wasn’t looking.

 Much of the more conventional research ties an imbalance with sleep to our light/dark exposure, but I still wake up at virtually the same time I always did; it’s the time I turn off the light that makes the difference.